-Our fifth scheme is a range of enabling programmes that will help us deliver the transformational system change.
-We accept that organisations can't keep working in the same way under the Better Care Fund Plan and expect improvements to happen.
+Our fifth scheme is a range of enabling programmes that will help us deliver system change.
+We accept that organisations can't keep working in the same way under the BCP banner and expect improvements to happen.
 All of the participating organisations have to buy into the vision for health and social care and be prepared to adapt to make change happen.
 In Brent we believe that we are progressing in this regard and that partners are signed up to the integration agenda to improve health and social care services.